dourolabs/fogo-docs/src/ecosystem/birdeye.md

 # Birdeye

-[Birdeye](https://birdeye.so/) is a multi-chain token tracker that provides real-time market data, analytics, and trading insights across Solana and major EVM chains.
+[Birdeye](https://birdeye.so/) is a multi-chain token tracker that provides real-time market data, analytics, and trading insights across Fogo, Solana and major EVM chains.

 ## Features